erancha/rabbitmq-rpc/README.md

 7. Communication between the services should be handled via RabbitMQ.

-### Technologies:

-- Database: PostgreSQL (use any managed solution you&#39;re comfortable with)
-- Message Broker: RabbitMQ (also managed or local, as preferred)

-Focus on designing a clean and minimal database schema and defining a robust communication pattern with RabbitMQ (e.g.queue types, policies, error handling, etc.).

 ### Deliverables:

 - A Docker Compose file that brings up: